FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

-Finlogix order-placement task — methodology disclosure for Cohen’s d = 2.47
+Finlogix time-to-insight task — methodology disclosure for Cohen’s d = 2.47

 A senior PD owes you the experimental design behind the number, not just the number.
 Here is how the controlled n = 15 paired-within-subjects study was actually run, what its limits are, and what would change if I ran it again.